IN-CORE/pyincore-incubator/docs/README.md

 ### Installation

-Clone the code from pyincore repository [git](https://github.com/IN-CORE/pyincore-incubator.git) repository.
+Clone the code from pyincore-incubator repository [git](https://github.com/IN-CORE/pyincore-incubator.git) repository.

 ### Building and running Sphinx in Docker container

-Install [Docker Desktop](https://www.docker.com/) for your OS and change directory to your local branch `pyincore_viz` folder (one with Dockerfile).
+Install [Docker Desktop](https://www.docker.com/) for your OS and change directory to your local branch `pyincore_incubator` folder (one with Dockerfile).

 1. Build container
     ```